 I’m an English teacher and writer living in Leicester in the East Midlands of the UK.
-As of Sept 2018, I’m also a part-time research student at the University of Leicester, working towards a PhD in Education looking at diversity in YA lit and classroom applications (drawing on the idea of reading fiction as having a special relationship with empathy).
+As of Sept 2018, I’m also a part-time research student at the University of Leicester, working towards a PhD in Education.
+I’m lucky enough to be looking at diversity in YA lit and classroom applications.

 I’ve always loved reading and writing – in fact I planned to be an author as a child, until aged about 15 I decided I’d never have any good enough ideas, it had all already been done and decided to teach instead!
 Writing books about English teaching therefore seems a reasonable place to end up (although, by the way, the good ideas are not all taken, and it’s perfectly possible to still have a writing career today – check out my blog for people who are making it look easy!)

 For my published teaching resources and textbooks, check out this page in the Writing section.